as39248/society_hierachy/README.md

 # society_hierachy
-program creates a tree of a hierachy society.
+program creates a tree of a society hierachy